Research conference presentation slide template (free download)

 Learn to give powerful academic presentations and overcome stage fright using the Five-S pyramid.

-Scientific Presentations Masterclass banner
+Poster of Scientific Presentations Masterclass and Martins Zaumanis

 The Five-S pyramid starts from the basics of putting together the presentation Substance (first S), advances to devising a presentation Structure (second S), shows how to put up a Show (third S), tell memorable Stories (fourth S), and finally, it will offer advice for how the Speaker (fifth S) can work on improving presentation skills, including dealing with stage fright.